Rim032/SimpleEncrypt/README.md

 [----Purpose----]

 This is a program that provides simple encryption for strings and files utilizing a simple algorithm and key.
-It can both encrypt and decrypt any valid input.
+It can both encrypt and decrypt any valid input based on that aforementioned key.

 [----Reason----]